cakkasec/vpn-safety-guard/FEATURES_GUIDE.md

     *   Search for apps like "Secure VPN", "Turbo VPN", or "VPN Satoshi".
     *   Verify the **Risk Level** (Safe, Caution, Unsafe) matches the sheet data.
     *   Check the **Myanmar Translation** for the search instruction.
+    *   *Note: Search for "V2Box" or "Outline" to see trusted tools.*

 ### 3. WebRTC Leak Test
 *   **What it does**: Checks if your real IP is leaking through your browser's WebRTC feature.